talallahham/clustered-data-warehouse-task/documentation.md

 The project utilizes Docker for containerization.
 Two Docker images are employed: one for the MongoDB database and another for the Spring Boot application.
 These images are combined in the `docker-compose.yml` file, providing a convenient deployment solution.

 ## How to Run the Project
-- To run the project, ensure all Maven dependencies are installed.
-Navigate to the `/src/resources` directory in the project directory using a terminal window.
-Verify that the `docker-compose.yml` file is present in this directory.
-Execute the command `docker-compose up` in the terminal.
-This command will create a Docker container containing the MongoDB and Spring Boot images, linking them together and launching the application on the pre-specified ports.

-- Alternatively, you can utilize the provided `Makefile` within the project directory.
+- You can utilize the provided `Makefile` within the project directory.
 Ensure that the `Makefile` plugins are properly installed in your IDE for seamless integration.
 And also ensure that maven installed in your system.
 For the `Makefile` to work properly.
   1. **Build the Application**: Install/Build docker images for the application:
     ```bash
     make build